minherz/aichallenges/challenge1/README.md

 ## Description

-The goal is to implement a sample chat application that connects to an AI model.
+The goal is to implement a sample chat application that connects to an endpoint of the deployed Gemma 2 model.
 The application supposed to:

 * Manage a multi-turn chat with users